top of page

 Disclosure: Some of the links on this page are affiliate links, and I may earn a commission if you click through and make a purchase.

 Zero waste isn’t just a buzzword; it’s a philosophy.
-It’s about minimizing waste production and doing our part, however small, in trying to reduce our collective human impact on the world we live in.
+It’s about minimizing waste production and doing our part, however small, to reduce our collective human impact on the world.
 It's basically about more sustainable living.
 Now, one could argue (and many people do) that nothing is truly "zero" waste, that there's always something that ends up in a landfill or otherwise tossed somewhere along the line in making, selling, and shipping a new product, not to mention the energy consumed and pollution generated.
 Recycling isn't 100% zero waste, either, of course.
 True, true.
 But there are definitely ways to go about manufacturing and consumption that create much less waste than others.
 So, I prefer not to pick too many nits on the "zero" part.
 So, instead of buying a new plastic bottle filled with liquid soap each time you run out, you get a solid shampoo or dish soap bar, use it up, and instead of discarding a bottle, you've already shredded and composted the small recycled cardboard box it came in, recycled it again, or used it as a firestarter in the wood stove.
 Voilà!
 That’s zero waste in action.
 Repairing that old mop instead of buying a new one?
 Yep, that’s part of it, too.
 The 5 Rs are our secret sauce: refuse, reduce, reuse, recycle, and rot (that last one means compost).
 So, my fellow sustainable living enthusiast, let’s enjoy this zero-waste adventure together.
-Whether you’re transitioning to solid soaps or want to give laundry detergent sheets in a cardboard dispenser a try, every small step counts.
+Whether you’re transitioning to solid soaps or want to try laundry detergent sheets in a cardboard dispenser, every small step counts.

 Zero-Waste Solid Dish Soap